kerimcanyektek/kerimcanyektek/README.md

 I have been actively working on web projects for over 3 years, meticulously ensuring that my projects comply with modern web standards.
 During the development process, I pay particular attention to W3C standards, browser compatibility, high performance, and search engine optimization (SEO).

-My areas of expertise include WordPress, HTML, CSS (CSS Preprocessors, Bootstrap, Tailwind), JavaScript, TypeScript, React, Next.js, Node.js, Styled-Components, ANT Design, and GraphQL.
-Additionally, I work on micro frontend architecture and the development of modular structures.
+My areas of expertise include WordPress, <strong>>HTML, CSS (CSS Preprocessors, Bootstrap, Tailwind), JavaScript, TypeScript, React, Next.js, Node.js, Styled-Components, ANT Design, and GraphQL.</strong Additionally, I work on micro frontend architecture and the development of modular structures.

 I have experience in the e-commerce sector, where I have developed SEO-friendly, high-performance, and scalable solutions.
 I am proficient in managing test processes, debugging, and improving software quality using Cypress and manual testing tools.
 I actively use DevOps tools such as Netlify, Vercel, and GitLab and have knowledge of CI/CD pipeline management.